 6. Buying local means better quality

 Buy Local: A plethora of “buy local” proponents champion the quality of locally sourced and lovingly produced goods over imports and items made on assembly lines in mass quantities.

-Particularly poignant are arguments from buy local produce initiatives who highlight advantages such as a much shorter farm to table journey, ensuring freshness and quality.
+Particularly poignant are arguments from buy local produce initiatives who highlight the advantages.
+Such as a much shorter farm-to-table journey, ensuring freshness and quality.

 Buy Global: Wikipedia on Local Purchasing:

 “The term ‘Buy Local’ has become subject to varying interpretations.
 While leading advocates of local independent business such as the American Independent Business Alliance say the term should apply only to locally owned independent businesses, some campaigns run by governments and Chambers of Commerce consider “local” to be merely a geographic consideration.
 Additionally, many corporations have manipulated the term in ways critics call ‘local-washing’.”

 Trish Tully, CITP|FIBP adds: